Alan Paton: Early career

-He served as the principal of Diepkloof Reformatory for young (native African) offenders from 1935 to 1949, where he introduced controversial "progressive" reforms, including policies on open dormitories, work permits, and home visitation.
-The men were initially housed in closed dormitories; once they had proven themselves trustworthy, they would be transferred to open dormitories within the compound.
+Paton served as the principal of Diepkloof Reformatory for young (native African) offenders from 1935 to 1949.
+He introduced controversial "progressive" reforms, including policies on open dormitories, work permits, and home visitation.
+The young men were initially housed in closed dormitories; once they had proven themselves trustworthy, they would be transferred to open dormitories within the compound.
 Men who showed great trustworthiness would be permitted to work outside the compound.
-In some cases, men were even permitted to reside outside the compound under the supervision of a care family.
+In some cases, men were permitted to reside outside the compound under the supervision of a care family.
 Fewer than 5% of the 10,000 men who were given home leave during Paton's years at Diepkloof ever broke their trust by failing to return.

 Later career

 Paton volunteered for military service with the British Commonwealth forces during World War II, but was refused by the South African authorities.
 After the war he took a journey, at his own expense, to tour correctional facilities across the world.
 He toured Scandinavia, Britain, continental Europe, Canada, and the United States.
 During his time in Norway, he began work on his seminal novel Cry, the Beloved Country, which he completed over the course of his journey, finishing it on Christmas Eve in San Francisco in 1946.
 There, he met Aubrey and Marigold Burns, who read his manuscript and found a publisher: the editor Maxwell Perkins, noted for editing novels of Ernest Hemingway and Thomas Wolfe, guided Paton's first novel through publication with Scribner's.

 Paton published numerous books in the 1950s and became wealthy from their sales.

 On 11 January 2018, a Google Doodle honored the author on what would have been his 115th birthday.